 - Complete the information listed on the deposit bag.

 - Deliver the deposit bag to a University Deposit Center.
-Enter the deposit total of each bag in the “red book” of the armored carrier log and obtain a deposit receipt.
+Enter the deposit total of each bag in the “blue book” of the armored carrier log and obtain a deposit receipt.

 On campus remote check scanner deposit